Project 4: Urban Systems for Liveability

 Subproject Leader: Terry Li, RMIT.

-The introduction of more low-emission vehicles would make a significant contribution to Australia’s legislated target of net zero greenhouse gas emissions.
+Increasing the prevalence of low-emission vehicles would make a significant contribution to reducing Australia’s greenhouse gas emissions.
 In addition to strategies to improve the fuel efficiency of existing vehicle fleet, increasing the uptake of electric vehicles (EV) can accelerate this change.
 The lack of a strong national policy framework in Australia has led to limited overall support and incentives and, in turn, a comparatively low EV uptake compared to other countries (ClimateWorks 2016).
+The Australian Government is developing a National Electric Vehicle Strategy to manage the transition to increased EV uptake.
 This project will explore current patterns of EV adaptation and infrastructure in Australian cities, and investigate possible policy interventions that can accelerate future EV uptake.
-To achieve this goal, the project will involve six inter-connected working stages.

 Activity 4.1.7: Future electric vehicle (EV) uptake and policy interventions